Kruvt/nanostores-persistent-solid/README.md

 ## Further Documentation

-Code from the original packages were modified in such a way that the API still remains fully intact and identical.
-Therefore, further documentation about the full API of this package can be found in the original repositories at **[Nano Stores]**, **[Nano Stores Persistent]** and **[Nano Stores Solid]**.
+Code from the original libraries was modified in such a way that the API still remains fully intact and identical.
+Therefore, further documentation about the full API of this library can be found in the original repositories at **[Nano Stores]**, **[Nano Stores Persistent]** and **[Nano Stores Solid]**.

+## Tests

+The test suite was rewritten to ensure that the modified Solid integration is still able to handle the usecase of default atoms and maps which Nano Stores Solid could originally handle, and also the newly-added usecase of persistent atoms and maps.
+Do note that areas of the API from the original libraries which were not touched by the rewrites (specifically API concerning storage engines, encoders and test storage engines from Nano Stores Persistent) are not included in the tests.

 ## License